What datacenters are Azure Blueprint for Sitecore Available in?

 We also size xDB storage and network component such as a Web Application Firewall (WAF) based on the input provided.
 Management cost is defined by the the number of servers running and traffic distribution costs are calculated based on the number of pageviews the site is delivering.

-You dont:) The calculator implicitly deals with the ressource allocation required for both SC8 and SC9.
-For SC8 you need to drop in a Sitecore xDB
+You dont:) The calculator implicitly deals with the ressource allocation required for both SC8, SC9 and SC10.
+For SC8 you need to drop in a Sitecore xDB.
+For Sitecore 9+ please remember to add in a Solr cluster per location.

 Some of your module choices might impact the network cost disproportionally.
 In particular “Network Isolation for PaaS”, in the shape of an Appservice Environment/ASE has a cost impact of about 1000 EUR pr month pr datacenter, even in nonprod configs.